Patrick Maroon: Early career

+Professional (2011–present)

-Anaheim Ducks
+Anaheim Ducks (2011–2016)

 Shortly after the trade, Maroon was assigned to Anaheim's AHL affiliate, the Syracuse Crunch.
 Upon his arrival in Syracuse, coach Mark Holick told him, "I traded my best player for you.
 I don't know what you did in Philly, but I hope you can play."
 He scored 11 minutes 10 seconds into his first game with the Crunch, and ended the season with 21 goals and 48 points in 57 games.
 Maroon credited his success to his off-season training and the Crunch's coaching staff.
 As a result of his successful season, he was invited to the Ducks' training camp prior to the 2011–12 season but was sent on waivers back to the Crunch.
 After scoring three points in the Crunch's home opener against his former team, the Ducks recalled him to the NHL level for his debut.
 He made his debut on October 25 against the Chicago Blackhawks, playing 15:19 minutes of ice time.
 He played two more games for the team alongside Corey Perry and Ryan Getzlaf before being returned to the AHL.
 Upon reuniting with the Crunch, Maroon eclipsed 200 AHL points and recorded a hat trick in a 6–3 win over the Norfolk Admirals.
 He was subsequently signed to a contract extension with the Ducks through the 2012–13 season.

 The 2012–13 season was shortened due to a lockout but when the Ducks returned to play, Maroon was placed on a line with Mathieu Perreault and Teemu Selanne.
 Speaking of the experience, Maroon said "hugging Teemu Selanne, scoring goals, you'll never forget those moments...Those are the moments I can tell Anthony, tell my future kids, that I played with the best players in the world."
 He played the majority of the season in the AHL but scored two goals in 11 games with the Ducks during call ups throughout the season.
 On March 21, 2013, the Ducks signed Maroon to a two-year contract extension.
 The 2013–14 season was Maroon's first full NHL season, during which he appeared in 62 games, scoring 11 goals to go with 18 assists.
 Although he had a year left on his contract, the Ducks signed him to a three-year contract extension on August 2, 2014.